Beyond the captivation existed captivity.

 During 2003, I spent six months in jail awaiting trial for my non-violent participation and witness to a crime involving a high profile figure, who had admittedly solicited my time, abusing his position of power.
 Having repeated denials for a bond reduction, I witnessed how society values property (money) over a child’s innocence per say, where a petty robbery involving an actual criminal as the victim, can result in a bond of half a million dollars, while the sexual assault of a child would have a man out on $25,000.

-I later lost two children to a foster system, because I could not afford to provide substantial housing and the necessary financial support as a felon no one would hire.
+I later lost two children to a foster system, initially placed there as a result of my incarceration, because I could not afford to provide substantial housing and the necessary financial support as a felon no one would hire.
 Poverty is the root injustice powering our justice systems now.
 Our justice system is at best, full of systemic failures.
 The United States houses the largest prison population in the world, otherwise known as modern day slavery.
 We turn a blind eye to the connections, the corruption and conspiracies to keep certain groups marginalized…certain groups powering the monster, certain groups slaves to the monster.

 When everyone else said no, there was a small private part of the population who would always say yes.
 From literally nothing, I became the master of forging my own destiny, leaving all morals and societal opinions by the wayside.